dhruv14385/django-notes-app/README.md

 sudo systemctl enable jenkins
 sudo systemctl start jenkins
 ```
-•	Confirm that Jenkins is running with following command.
+Confirm that Jenkins is running with following command.
 ```
 service jenkins status
 ```

-## Create a new pipeline project in Jenkins
+Create a new pipeline project in Jenkins.
 Make sure that name of the project does not have any space.

 ## Create credentials for Dockerhub